The Ejection Site

 The seat uses a rapid deploying drogue parachute to slow and stabilize the seat during high-speed ejections.
 The seat bucket is mostly composite materials.
 This and the changes to the configuration lower the weight of this seat over prior versions significantly.
 The main recovery parachute is installed in the headrest.

 The following photographs were taken at a couple of airshows by Chris Woodul and show a Mk.
 16 which was displayed with a sled test cockpit mockup and a manikin wearing representitive flight gear.
-The actual JSF ensemble will likely vary from what is in these pictures.

 Front view (Not sure which Mk.
 16 version)